gardener/gardener/docs/usage/shoot_purposes.md

+---
+description: Different Cluster purposes and their behavioral differences
+---

 # Shoot Cluster Purpose

 The `Shoot` resource contains a `.spec.purpose` field indicating how the shoot is used, whose allowed values are as follows: